2i2c-org/team-compass/projects/managed-hubs/incidents/after-incident.md

 2. When the incident was brought to our attention, with a link to the source (Freshdesk ticket, slack message, etc).
 3. When we responded to the incident.
 This would coincide with the creation of the PagerDuty incident.
 4. Various debugging actions performed to ascertain the cause of the issue.
-   Talking to yourself as you do this on the slack channel helps a lot here, as it helps communicate your methods to others on the team as well as help improve processes in the future more easily.
+   Talking to yourself as you do this on the Slack channel helps a lot here, as it helps communicate your methods to others on the team as well as help improve processes in the future more easily.

    For example: